 The Walker Research Group

-Current research in the Walker group encompasses synthetic organic and organometallic chemistry.
-Our group seeks inspiration from biological systems, to designs simple NS analogues that are based in part on the active site and coordination sphere of metalloproteins such as blue copper proteins (BCP) for application towards medicinal chemistry, biomedical imaging and molecular sensors.
+Dr. Walker continues to develop novel cyclic PET imaging agents.
+With a background in biology, Dr. Walker seeks inspiration from biological systems, to designs simple NS analogues that are based in part on the active site and coordination sphere of metalloproteins such as blue copper proteins (BCP) for application towards medicinal chemistry, biomedical imaging and molecular sensors.
 The 14-membered macrocycles with alternating 2,3,2,3 are considered ideal systems for the incorporation of copper and other 3d metal ions.
 Our group specializes in the synthesis and modification of the trans N2S2 but has recently expanded to include the cis propylene and ethylene.

 N2S2 chemical layout